runemadsen/rune.js/README.md

 - **Typography**.
 Take advantage of the native browser webfont support, as well as supporting lower-level access to webfont vectors.
 - **Plugins** Expand the code base via plugins that can be compiled into the build.
 Keep the core library small.

-`rune.js` is very much inspired by Two.js.
+`rune.js` is very much inspired by Two.js, and uses [Color.js](https://github.com/harthur/color) for color handling.

 ## Feature comparison